c6o/docs/content/guides/firstapp.md

 # Your First Application

-Any existing Kubernetes application can become a CodeZero application.
-Unlike Deployments, Services and PersistenVolumes, Applications are not a first class resource type in Kubernetes.
+Any existing Kubernetes application can become a CodeZero Application.
+Unlike Deployments, Services and PersistenVolumes, Applications are not a first-class resource type in Kubernetes.

 In order to publish an Application, you need to:

+1. Create an Application Manifest that defines the parameters of your Application
 1. Write a Provisioner for your Application
-1. Create an Application Manifest that defines the parameters of your Application
 1. Register your Application on the [CodeZero Hub](https://hub.codezero.io)

 This guide assumes familiarity with Kubernetes concepts, and implementing npm modules using Typescript.

-## Concepts
+## Design Principles

-There are some general principles to follow when creating new applications for CodeZero to provide a great user experience.
+There are some general design principles to follow when creating new Applications for CodeZero to provide a great user experience.

-* Applications should simple to set up and use.
+* Applications should be simple to set up and use.
 Provisioners should hide the complexity of application installation, removal and configuration.
 Documentation should avoid the use of jargon where possible.

 * Applications should be well defined.
 Applications should not install more or less than is required for the application.
-If applications require other components or applications to extend functionality, for example, logging or metrics they should use application linking when possible.
+If Applications require other components or other Applications to extend functionality, they should use Application Linking when possible.
+A commong example of this might be for logging or metrics.

 * Status reporting and error handling.
-Application provisioners should report status and handle errors in case of failure.
+Application Provisioners should report status and handle errors in case of failure.

+## A Simple CodeZero Application

-To get started, we'll have a look at the Node-RED example application spec and provisioner.
+To get started, we'll have a look at the Node-RED example Application Manifest and Provisioner.
 [Node-RED](http://nodered.org) is a low-code programming tool for building event-driven IoT applications.

-## A Simple CodeZero Application

-### Application Spec
+### Application Manifest

-The application spec is inserted in a c6o cluster by the c6o Store to trigger application installation.
-To get started, it's best to create an application spec manually for development and testing before publishing it to Hub.
+The Application Manifest is used to define an Application installed on a CodeZero cluster.
+The manifest is created and managed by the CodeZero Store when an Application is installed.
+To get started, it's easiest to create an Application Manifest manually for development and testing before publishing to the Hub.

-An example Node-RED manifest that supports installation, removal and launch from the c6o Marina desktop is as follows:
+An example Node-RED Manifest that supports installation, removal and launch from the CodeZero Marina desktop is as follows:

 ```yaml
 apiVersion: system.codezero.io/v1